facesthe/toml_const/README.md

 toml_const! {
     // example.toml is the template/parent file (must exist)
     pub static EXAMPLE_TOML: "example.toml" {
+        // if Cargo.toml exists, it will be substituted use "Cargo.toml";
+        // if Cargo.toml does not exist and example.toml contains
-        // the first file with use = true will be merged into the parent file
+        // `use = true`, it will be substituted "example.toml";
-        //
-        // as none of the files have use = true,
-        // only example.toml is used
-        "Cargo.toml";
-        "example.toml";
         // files that do not exist are ignored "non_existent.toml";